 If you'd like to become a member, please use our contact form.
 Or just turn up at an event - you will be very welcome!
 Or contact us via our email firstname.lastname@example.org

 Join our Facebook Group page - the link is provided below.

 Tuesday 9th January - Windsor Humanists - A Short Retrospective followed by a discussion on the future

-Tuesday 13th February WAAMCF Dialogue Event What is True Strength?
-WIndsor Baptist Hall Smiths Lane Windsor SL4 5PE
+Tuesday 13th Feb WAMCF Dialogue Event What is True Strength?
+Windsor Baptist Hall Smiths Lane Windsor SL4 5PE - not NOT Watemran Arms